 Florida Insurance Claims – Lawyer Alan Sackrin is a Board Certified Trial Specialist

 As a Board Certified Civil Trial attorney, Alan Sackrin is one of only 1069 Lawyers recognized with this achievement as of January 2012 in the State of Florida.
 For over 40 years, many of which have been practicing in his own Hallandale, Florida law firm, Alan Sackrin has helped people who have been seriously injured by the actions of another to find justice – and that includes not only filing claims and lawsuits in various injury or negligence cases but it also means that Alan Sackrin, as a Florida insurance claims lawyer, has years of experience going after insurance companies that fail to do the right thing either in first-party bad faith or third-party bad faith cases.

 “I’ve dedicated my life’s work to helping people who have been hurt by the actions of someone else, whether it’s another person or a big, unfeeling company – like an insurance carrier.
 Insurance companies are companies that run for profit and it’s sad but all too often true that insurance companies will try and pay less than justice requires, or even try and pay nothing at all, on a claim because paying the claim means money out of the company’s pockets.
 Insurance lawsuits against insurance companies sometimes have to be filed in order for justice to be done.”

 Get a Free Case Evaluation by an Experienced Trial Lawyer

-If you have questions about a Florida insurance company or insurance policy, feel free to contact trial lawyer Alan Sackrin to find out how he can help you.
-You can contact him by phone at 954-458-8655 or by e-mail through this web site to schedule an appointment and learn more about your rights from a South Florida insurance claims and coverage trial lawyer.
+If you have questions about a Florida insurance company or an insurance policy, feel free to contact trial lawyer Alan Sackrin to find out how he can help you.
+You can contact him by phone at 954-458-8655 or by e-mail through this website to schedule an appointment and learn more about your rights from a South Florida insurance claims and coverage trial lawyer.
 He always offers a free initial consultation.